shovon/websocket-graph/specifications/protocols/framework.md

 ## Abstract

 This specification defines a framework for client-server systems to manage neighborhood relationships and messaging.
-The framework is meant to specify the communication medium between client-to-server and server-to-client, for the [architecture](../architecture.md).
+The framework is meant to specify the communication medium between client-to-server and server-to-client, for the [Graph Relay System architecture](../architecture.md).
 It mandates specific functional capabilities but leaves protocol and method naming to implementers, who must define these in companion specifications.

 ## 1. Introduction